 Inside our necks are an abundance of blood vessels.
 In some cases, when we crack our necks with enough force or even too often, we can end up puncturing our blood vessels.
 This can lead to blood clotting.
 According to Health Guidance, “Individuals who have a habit of neck cracking are more prone towards developing a stroke.
 Blood clotting can have hazardous consequences on your health.
 It can deprive the oxygen supply to the brain.”
 What’s even scarier, is that studies have shown that those who crack their necks under the age of sixty are actually more at risk.
+More research is need on the issue.
 While the risk itself is extremely small, there’s no doubt that it exists.
 Consider this the next time you feel the urge to crack your neck.

 It can cause perpetual instability.

 Every time we crack our necks, we’re stretching the ligaments around our joints.
 Sometimes this can result in our ligaments being permanently stretched and damaged.
 This puts us at a higher risk of developing osteoarthritis (OA).
 According to the Arthritis Foundation, “OA is also known as degenerative joint disease and affects around 27 million Americans.
 This is a condition where the cartilage around [the] joints and bones wears away.”
 If continued and worsened, OA can lead to bone on bone rubbing, which causes joint damage and pain.
 In addition to OA, cartilage wear reduces the amount of mobility that we have in our necks.
 This can cause simple movements, like head turns to cross the street or dancing to your favorite song, to become extremely difficult to perform.